-During 2019/20 we're also actively investing in infrastructure that supports resilience and growth projections - the second area of focus in the 10-year outcomes.
-The work on our water supply and stormwater upgrades are key examples.
+During 2019/20, we're actively investing in infrastructure that supports resilience and growth projections - the second area of focus in our 10-year outcomes.
+Key examples in our capital works programme are the second stage of our upgrade of the Waikanae water treatment plant at \$7.4 million, and stormwater upgrades at Kena Kena and on Raumati Road.